Sport in Sri Lanka: Traditional sports

 Some of the traditional sports in Sri Lanka include Kabaddi, Gillidanda (proto-cricket), Kili thadthu, Kanna muchi, Chak-gudu, Thenkai addi and Elle.
 There are two styles of martial arts native to Sri Lanka, which are Cheenadi and Angampora.

-Avurudu Sports
+Sinhalese New Year sports

-Games such as Kotta Pora (Pillow fight), Ankeliya (tugging the horn), Kana mutti bindeema (breaking pots), Porapol Gaseema, Lissana gaha nageema (climbing the greasy pole),Banis Kaema (bun eating contest) and Gudu Keliya are played during the Avurudu times.
+Games such as Kotta Pora (Pillow fight), Ankeliya (tugging the horn), Kana mutti bindeema (breaking pots), Porapol Gaseema, Lissana gaha nageema (climbing the greasy pole), Banis Kaema (bun eating contest) and Gudu Keliya are played during Avurudu, the Sinhalese New Year.